nevrome/mobest/docs/estimation.md

 )
 ```

 That means each row in `interpol_comparison` features the result for one test sample with one kernel parameter permutation and iteration.
-The following columns/variables are documented:
+The following variables are documented:

 |Column         |Description |
 |:--------------|:-----------|